Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Materials and Method

 The samples were loaded in a systematic way with a force waveform.
 Cycles of small and large loads are applied in succession to study the effect of large loads on the sensitivity.
 An illustrative waveform is shown in figure~\ref{fig:force_wave} for visualization purposes.
 The waveform has several components:

 \begin{enumerate} \item A set of twenty \SI{10}{\N} sine waves for measuring the gauge factor of the sample.
 The strain caused by these small waves is under the yield strain even for the smallest samples.
 The gauge factor is measured from a linear fit of the resistance against strain relationship of the entire set of small amplitude waves.
-The gauge factor is only measured in the small strain ranges, and not during the set of high amplitude sine waves, as suggested by Chung \cite{Chung}. \item A set of twenty offset, higher amplitude sine waves, whose goal is to load the beam sufficiently in order to cause ``breaking in'' behaviour (to cause an irreversible increase in gauge factor).
+The gauge factor is only measured in the small strain ranges as suggested by Chung~\cite{Chung}, and not during the set of high amplitude sine waves. \item A set of twenty offset, higher amplitude sine waves for pre-stressing, whose goal is to load the beam sufficiently in order to cause an irreversible increase in gauge factor.
 Both the offset and the amplitude of the sine waves increase progressively throughout the experiment, allowing progressive failure of the fibers. \item Constant amplitude waiting periods of \SI{60}{\second} to allow for some relaxation of viscoelastic effects. \end{enumerate}

 The samples are placed on the testing setup and undergo the loading as described above, referred to as the initial orientation.
 After undergoing the complete force waveform, the samples are flipped and loaded again with the same waveform, referred to as the flipped orientation.
 In the initial orientation, strain gauge 1 experiences compression and strain gauge 2 experiences tension, as seen in figure~\ref{fig:setup} and vice versa in the flipped orientation.